telerik/ajax-docs/controls/asyncupload/overview.md

 ## Validation

-Validation for **RadAsyncUpload** differs from validation in **RadUpload** as it is now possible to validate size on the client, as long as the **File API** upload module is used or there is Silverlight or Flash installed on the client's browser.
+Validation for **RadAsyncUpload** differs from validation in **RadUpload** as it is now possible to validate size on the client, as long as the **File API** upload module is used or there is Silverlight or Flash installed on and supported by the client's browser.
 If the validation fails, **RadAsyncUpload** will fire **OnClientValidationFailed**.

 ## Different built-in upload modules
 Internally, **RadAsyncUpload** can choose between four modules for uploading - File API, IFrame, Flash and Silverlight.
 The module with the highest priority and most features supported is File API.
 The Silverlight and Flash modules are a fallback if File API is not supported and any of the two technologies are available.
 The final fallback is an upload using the IFrame module supported in all browsers.

 ## Web Farms

 In web farms, each server will need to use the *same MachineKey* that **RadAsyncUpload** uses for encryption.
 Most web farms should already have their MachineKeys synchronized as this is the recommended approach for web farm deployment.
+For more information see the [How to integrate RadControls for ASP.NET AJAX in a WebFarm or WebGarden scenario](https://www.telerik.com/blogs/integrate-radcontrols-for-asp.net-ajax-in-a-webfarm-or-webgarden) blog post.

 ## What is the max file size that the AsyncUpload can handle?